andre-ye/uni/docs/eng/engl-308/lecture.md

 - Weatlh vs income - static vs liquid states, a question of stability and passing down, inheritance.
 - *Sorry to Bother You* - a film demonstrating the complex usage of technology.
 - Technology as liberation?
 Is technology racist?
 Thinking about how the technology works on economic and racial subjects.

+Wallerstein, "The Ideological Tensions of Capitalism: Universalism versus Racism and Sexism"
 - How does Wallerstein understand the symbiosis between particularity and universality?
 A 'paradox'
 - The singularity, the particularity.
 Capitalism as a universalism that needs particularism.
 Philosophically, all universalism requires particularisms.
 - Meritocracy is structural - a friendly face on a clean capitalism that doesn't require someone's degradation.
 Denigration is always needed to fuel capitalism.